-■ Times are approximate.
+Times are approximate.
 Exact dates will be confirmed with a minimum of two weeks' notice.

-Due Date Focus Task type and overview of content and skills Component Weight Your Your Outcomes addressed in task Α В (%) Mark Rank Wk.
-4 HE12-1, HE12-2 Project process Term 1 Process log (including project proposal), annotated 15 15 30% 1 sources.
+Due Focus Task type and overview of content and Comp onent Weight Your Your Date Outcomes skills addressed in task A В (%) Mark Rank Wk.
+4 HE12-1, HE12-2 Project process Term 1 Process log (including project proposal), annotated 15 15 30% / sources.
 Wk.
-10 HE12-3, HE12-4 Project essay Term 2 Planning an appropriate historical investigation 10 30 40% 1 identifying different historical perspectives.
+10 HE12-3, HE12-4 Project essay Term 2 Planning an appropriate historical investigation 10 30 40% / identifying different historical perspectives.
 Wk.
-3-4 HE12-1, HE12-2, HE12-3, Trial HSC Examination Term 3 HE12-4 Constructing history, case study: John Fitzgerald 15 15 30% 1 Kennedy.
+3-4 HE12-1, HE12-2, HE12-3, Trial HSC Examination Term 3 HE12-4 Constructing history, case study: John Fitzgerald 15 15 30% / Kennedy.
 TOTAL 40 60 100%

-CON PONENTS CONTRACTOR OF THE PONENTS CONTRACTOR WEIGHTINGS A Knowledge and understanding of significant historiographical ideas and processes 40% В Skills in designing, undertaking and communicating historical inquiry - the History Project 60%
+CON MPONENTS WEIGHTINGS A Knowledge and understanding of significant historiographical ideas and processes 40% В Skills in designing, undertaking and communicating historical inquiry - the History Project 60%